dpptinh/junior-genai-technical-assessment/ListA/A03/report_A03.md

 #### Relationship between RAG and reasoning frameworks

 - RAG and reasoning frameworks can be combined to create AI systems that can both accurately retrieve information from external data and perform logical reasoning on that data.
-- For example, the Chain-of-Retrieval Augmented Generation (CoRAG) model combines retrieval chains and reasoning to improve performance in multi-hop question answering tasks, outperforming traditional single-step methods[5].
+- For example, the Chain-of-Retrieval Augmented Generation (CoRAG) model combines retrieval chains and reasoning to improve performance in multi-hop question answering tasks, outperforming traditional single-step methods.

 #### Reasoning Frameworks as a Bridge:
 - They provide structures and processes for LLMs to: